anywhichway/trui/README.md

 - Attributes and `dataset` values are automatically reactive if they are referenced within `${}`.
 - A `state` property is added to all `HTMLElement` objects.
 Unlike the `dataset` property, `state` can contain values of any type including nested objects and functions.
-- All element can use an `href` and `target` attribute, or alternatively `x-href` and `x-target` for compliance with the HTML standard.
-- Under certain conditions, you can dispense with SSR by making a relatively minor change to you HTML authoring approach.

 ### Reactive Attributes, Datasets, and States